markersData/TidyDataProject/CodeBook.md

 4. From the big dataset it extracted just the measurements of mean and standard deviation.
 It tweaked the variables names a bit (removed "(),-") and standardized on CamelCap names.
 5. Finally, it worked with the variables extracted in step 4 to create a new dataset with the average of each variable for each activity and each subject.
 It wrote the dataset to a file named *MeanSummaryDataSet.txt*.

-*MeanSummaryDataSet.csv* has a 68 value feature vector for each subject/activity pair.
+*MeanSummaryDataSet.txt* has a 68 value feature vector for each subject/activity pair.

 Its features/variables are: